- Sigmund Freud (1856 – 1939)

 Structural theory of the mind (Freud)

-Freud divided the mind into id, ego and superego.
+Freud divided the mind into the id, the ego and the superego.
 This is his most popular theory.
-I’d born with it, ego develops at 3 years, superego learnt at 6 years with experiences
+The id is born with, the ego develops at 3 years, and the superego is learnt at 6 years with experiences

 | Component | Description |